Deltares/hydromt/docs/dev/migrating-to-v1.rst

 **Rationale**

-In v1 the `GridModel` will no longer exist, instead of it we created a `GridComponent`, which is an implementation of the `ModelComponent` class.
+In v1 the `GridModel` will no longer exist.
+Instead we created a `GridComponent`, which is an implementation of the `ModelComponent` class.
 The idea is that this gives users more flexibility with adding components to their model class, for instance multiple grids.
 In addition, the `ModelComponent`s improve maintainability of the code and